MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-092-released.md

 MySQL Table Sync 0.9.2 is a bug-fix release.
 Since the last release users have reported several bugs.
 I am still postponing new features until after the [MySQL Conference and Expo](http://www.mysqlconf.com/), because I am focusing on [the innotop session](http://www.mysqlconf.com/cs/mysqluc2007/view/e_sess/13213) I'll be presenting at the conference.

 I have also created a new mailing list on [sourceforge](http://code.google.com/p/maatkit) for discussing all things MySQL Toolkit.
-Thanks to a user for suggesting the mailing list -- I needed a nudge.
+Thanks to a user for suggesting the mailing list---I needed a nudge.

 What's new in version 0.9.2?